PMelch/MBus/README.md

 }
 ~~~
 ### Automatic vs manual unsubscribing

 If you use Subscribe(Action) you need
 to unsubscribe the listener manually using
 ~~~
 mBus.Unsubscribe(Action);
 ~~~
-However, you can have MBus do that for you by specifying
-when the unsubscription should happen, using one of the following methods instead:
+However, you can let MBus do this for you by specifying when to unsubscribe, using one of the following methods instead:
 ~~~
 // unsubscribe when the gameobject (this) gets disabled mBus.SubscribeUntilDisabled<MessageType>(Action, this);